 This section of Petaluma is primarily zoned for residential uses (R1, R2, R3, R4, and R5).
 Other zoning designations in this section of the City include Planned Unit Districts (PUD), Open Space and Parks (OSP), Civic Facility (CF), Industrial (I), Commercial (C1), and Mixed Use (MU1C).
 Households in this tract are primarily Petaluma households.
 While there are some households in this tract outside the City limits, most of this unincorporated County area is open space, agriculture, and the Helen Putnam Regional Park.
-According to the 2015-2019 ACS, there are 2,012 households residing in the sensitive community tract, representing 8.9 percent of households citywide.
-This tract has a smaller proportion of households with children under the age of 18 and households with seniors 65 or older compared to the share citywide.
+According to the 2015-2019 ACS, there are 2,012 households residing in the sensitive community tract, representing 8.9 percent of households with seniors 65 or older compared to the share citywide.
 This tract does contain a larger population of persons living alone (30.4 percent) compared to the City as a whole (25.6 percent).
 (The unemployment rate in this tract is also higher (5.1 percent) compared to Petaluma as a whole (4 percent).